Italian Draghi and Chinese Xi discuss Afghanistan and G20 summit | ExBulletin

 Italian Draghi and Chinese Xi discuss Afghanistan and G20 summit

-BEIJING, Sept.
-7 (Reuters) – Chinese President Xi Jinping and Italian Prime Minister Mario Draghi spoke by telephone on Tuesday about the Afghan crisis, Draghi’s office said.
+BEIJING (Reuters) – Chinese President Xi Jinping and Italian Prime Minister Mario Draghi spoke by phone on Tuesday about the Afghan crisis, Draghi’s office said.

 The two leaders also discussed cooperation between their countries bilaterally and at a summit of the Group of 20 wealthy nations that Draghi will host in Rome next month, the statement said.